HackYourFuture/JavaScript1/README.md

+*Please note: this is the JavaScript planning/curriculum that was used at HackYourFuture Amsterdam until 10 November 2017.
+We now use a different planning which can be found in the mater branch.**

 >Please help us improve and share your feedback!
 If you find better tutorials or links, please share them by opening a Pull Request.

 # HackYourJavaScript